RamziAgou/BDAProject/README.md

      > Note : You will maybe need to install some packages depend of what you don't have.
 If you get error with "No module named tweepy" for example you just have to pip3 install tweepy

 - Now you should see tweets and just below the beginning of the tweet (often the user's name) and its prediction.
 For the prediction you should know that 0 = negative sentiment, 2 = neutral sentiment, 4 = positive sentiment.
-All the tweets and prediction are saved in the [stream_data](stream_data) folder.
+All the tweets and prediction are saved in the **[stream_data]**(stream_data) folder.

 ## More

-In the github you also have the model that we trained in the
+In the github you also have the model that we trained in the **[train_model.py]**(train_model.py).

+The data we get from kaggle, here is the link https://www.kaggle.com/kazanova/sentiment140